AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 `manta-cnvkit` `manta-freec` `cnvkit-freec`.
 If a CNV from 1 caller **overlaps 50% or more** with at least 1 CNV from another caller, the common region of the overlapping CNV would be the new CONSENSUS CNV.
 10) **Sort and merge** the CNVs from the comparison pairs ,`manta-cnvkit` `manta-freec` `cnvkit-freec`, together into 1 file
-11) After every samples' consensus CNVs were called, **combine every single files** from step 10 and output it to `results/cnv_consensus.tsv`
+11) After every samples' consensus CNVs were called, **combine all merged files** from step 10 and output to `results/cnv_consensus.tsv`

 ## Example Output File